 Now let me be clear here, I’m always an advocate for the entrepreneurial warriors of the world so I’m elated that not only is John solidifying a reputation for his masterful work, so are many others in this small but growing talent pool of barbers / stylists.
 Personally, I’m very happy and content with my bald head.
 It’s served me well and I now can’t imagine looking any other way.
 That’s just me though.
 I applaud however, the men who may be in their early twenties who like I was at that time, not ready to deal with the realities of maturing, or heredity.
 I get it!

 Any man deciding to inject a little variety and spice into their lives with a new do, should!
-As I’ve stated earlier, this is now available and the process is executed so brilliantly that it is virtually impossible to detect when someone is wearing a man weave.
+As I’ve stated previously, this is now readily available and the process is executed so brilliantly that it is virtually impossible to detect when someone is wearing a male unit.
 I’m not kidding!
 Some of the work I’ve seen is not only mind blowing, but life altering.

 View this post on Instagram